bob-606/5.easa.fi/README.md

 ## 68. How is the balance of forces affected during a turn?
-How is the balance of forces affected during a turn?
 - The horizontal component of the lift force during a turn is the centrifugal force
 - The net force results from superposition of gravity and centripetal forces
 - A lower lift force compensates for a lower net force as compared to level flight